-So if God can work all things together for good, does that mean in our lifetime we will see that promise come true?
+So if God works all things together for good, does that mean in our lifetime we will see that promise come true?
+Maybe…maybe not.

-But accepting that we don’t have the whole picture is not very comforting unless we also realize that the One who does loves us greatly.
+But accepting that we don’t have the whole picture is not very comforting unless we also BELIEVE that a loving God does.

 Some years ago our youngest daughter, Lindsey, who had just graduated from college (and as the daughter most like me, butted heads with me the most as a teenager), wrote me a Mother’s Day note that said in part: “I didn’t always agree or understand when you said ‘no’ to me, but I never doubted that you loved me.”

-However, just knowing these two truths—that we don’t have the whole picture and a loving God does—is not enough.
-We have to continue to walk by faith and not by sight.
-I’ll be the first to admit that is not an easy task.
+However, just knowing these two truths—accepting we don’t have the whole picture and believing a loving God does—is still not enough.
+We have to CONTINUE to walk by faith and not by sight.
 Even if we’re not from Missouri, we humans tend to be “show me” people.
 We want to see first and then believe.
-I am an extremely skeptical person (which makes me a great newspaper reporter but an annoying wife), and I always want the facts, the explanation, and the logic before I’ll agree with just about anything.
+I am an extremely skeptical person (which makes me a great newspaper reporter, but an annoying wife), and I always want the facts, the explanation, and the logic before I’ll agree with just about anything.